 The current members of the CIAC Advisory Committee are:

-Sarah Macrorie, BS, is the program manager at Nursing Students for Sexual and Reproductive Health.
-Prior to joining NSSRH, Sarah was assistant research faculty at the University of Oregon as a fellow of the American Physiological Society, where her research focus was the epigentics of obesity and metabolism in NHP and murine models.
-Sarah practiced midwifery in private practice for 10 years, and has 18 years of clinical abortion experience.
+Sarah Macrorie, BS, is a midwife and has been involved in abortion rights and care for over 20 years.
+She is currently the Director of Operations and Production at Trifoia, an educational design, media, and research company.
+Sarah is pursuing an MPH at Oregon State University (2019) and an MBA through the Lundquist College of Business at the University of Oregon (2020).
+She serves on the CIAC Advisory Committee and the Lane County Public Health Advisory Board.
 She is a founding member and former board member of Oregon’s independent abortion fund, Network for Reproductive Options.
-She is committed to the expansion of sexual and reproductive health content in medical education, and supports the expansion of scope of practice for APC’s to include abortion.
+She is committed to the expansion of sexual and reproductive health content in medical education and supports the expansion of the scope of practice for APC’s to include abortion.

 Dr. Amy Levi is the Albers Endowed Professor of Midwifery at the UNM College of Nursing.
 She has undergraduate degrees in Nutrition from Hampshire College (1975) and in Nursing from Widener University (1985).
 Her MSN (1986) and PhD (2000) are from the University of Pennsylvania.
 Prior to her appointment at UNM in 2012, she was engaged in full scope midwifery practice and on the faculty at the University of Pennsylvania School of Nursing, the University of Vermont School of Medicine, and the University of California San Francisco (UCSF) School of Medicine, where she was the Director of the Nurse-Midwifery Education Program.
 Her research and professional interests encompass interprofessional care in sexual and reproductive health, unintended pregnancy management, and midwifery education.
 She was the Clinical Education Consultant to the Health Workforce Pilot Project at UCSF, and developed an interprofessional education program in obstetrics at the San Francisco General Hospital before relocating to New Mexico.
 Recent publications address the development of competencies in sexual and reproductive health, patient-centered miscarriage management, and updating the annual gynecological exam.
 Dr. Levi is a Fellow in the American College of Nurse-Midwives and the American Academy of Nursing.